BELFAST | Europa Bus Centre closes on 8 September 2024

 • All Europa bus services will be shifted to Belfast Grand Central on 8 September.

-• NI Railways services will start running at Belfast Grand Central on a date to be announced later.
+• NI Railways services will start running at Belfast Grand Central from 13 September onwards.

 Click here for Translink’s webpage on Belfast Grand Central updates.